Meng831/DSMRT/README.md

 ## Start training
 For Generalization:

-Take FB15k-237 dataset on GQE:
+For example, Take FB15k-237 dataset on GQE :

 The script is in GQE_Fb15k-237.sh

 For Deductive:

-Take FB15k-237 dataset on GQE:
+For example, Take FB15k-237 dataset on GQE:

 The script is in GQE_Fb15k-237_Ded.sh